How do I apply for Optional Practical Training?

 • Two identical photographs (photograph instructions are found on the Form I-765 instructions under Required Documentation)

-5. Once the Immigration Advisor sends your I20 with the OPT noted, you must file Form I-765 "Application for Employment Authorization" within 30 days from the date on the I20.
-The Form will be filled out online, no need to download it as a PDF or print it.
+5. Once the Immigration Advisor sends your OPT-notated I-20, you must file Form I-765 "Application for Employment Authorization" within 30 days from the date your Immigration Advisor signed the OPT-notated I-20.
+The Form will be filled out online; there is no need to download it as a PDF or print it.

 6. Go to the USCIS website to start your application.
 Create an account and follow the instructions.
 Once you complete your profile, choose "Form I-765 - Application for Employment Authorization" to be filed.
 You can upload all the documents online through the USCIS portal.

-7. Lastly, final OPT decisions are made completely by the US government.
+7. Final OPT decisions are made completely by the US government.
 UCSB International Programs is not involved in this process.
-Please DO NOT leave the U.S. if your OPT is not approved yet.
+Please DO NOT leave the U.S. if your OPT is not yet approved and you do not have your Employment Authorization Card in hand.+

 8. You should also report your status to the SEVP student portal.
-Students who fail to report or enter their information in the Portal in a timely manner or otherwise fail to comply with their reporting requirements may be deemed to be in violation of their nonimmigrant status.
+Students who fail to report or enter their information in the Portal promptly or otherwise fail to comply with their reporting requirements may be deemed to violate their nonimmigrant status.
 If you have found work that is related to your studies, you are responsible for reporting your employment to us and explaining, in writing, how the job relates to your major area of study so that the information can be reported in SEVIS or otherwise retained.

 Feel free to download the Optional Practical Training Guidelines for more details.